pinterest/DoctorK/docs/DESIGN.md

 #### DoctorKafka cluster manager

 The broker workload traffic usually varies throughout the day.
 Because of this, we need to read broker stats from 24-48 hours time window to infer the traffic of each replica.
-As partition reassignment does not reflect the noraml workload traffic, we need to exclude partition reassignment traffic during the metric computation.
+As partition reassignment does not reflect the normal workload traffic, we need to exclude partition reassignment traffic during the metric computation.

 ###### Algorithm for dead broker healing: